What-dev/Taskly/README.md

 ## Updates
 #### NEW FEATURE

-- Implemented command line args for add (You can now do `taskly add task_name`replacing task_name with the name of your task)

-- Inhanced the help menu and core UX
+- Added the complete option, which allows you to mark a task as complete using **Taskly complete (the number of the task)**.

 ## TODO list:
 - [ ] add task descriptions (might be tricky bc I suck at Rust)